tmtsoftware/sequencer-scripts/README.md

 ## Adding new scripts

+`sequencer-scripts` repo is restricted and limited people have admin access to make changes to master and merge pull requests.

+Script writers should follow steps mentioned below to add/update scripts

+1. Fork `sequencer-scripts` repo
+    1. One can fork it to their personal repository and keep working on that fork
+    1. Or fork it under your own organization

 1. Add new scripts into`scripts` directory under specific `subsystem`

 1. Add scripts specific configuration file to the same directory where you have added new script.